 There are many Agile principles mentioned in the Agile manifesto, the most important of them are:

-Some of the more familiar methodologies which incorporate the Agile principles are:
+Companies often modify agile methodology to use agile framework that suits their needs.
+Some of the more familiar agile frameworks which incorporate the Agile principles are:

 The main focus of the Kanban method is to ensure continuity.
 The entire project is visualized on a process board where the tasks being performed, the tasks to do, and the completed tasks are listed separately.
 Unlike many other methodologies, Kanban works comfortably in an organizational system where the official hierarchy is considered very important.